Painting is my first supply of proposal

 But you named your restaurant after a musical phrase, L’Arpege.
 Was it because your father turned into a musician?

 Cuisine includes a chain of flavors you play with, like an arpeggio or a damaged cord.
-But delicacies deals with the five senses.
-We also often overlook to speak about the importance of hearing in delicacies—the track of fireplace.
+But delicacies deal with the five senses.
+We also often overlook speaking about the importance of hearing in delicacies—the fireplace track.
 The technique of cooking is a music rating.
-It seems like an alto; whilst it’s miles a celery root, it sounds more like a baritone.
-The feel of contact is essential of a path, and the splendor of the gesture.
+It seems like an alto; while it’s miles a celery root, it sounds more like a baritone.
+The feel of contact is essential for a path and the splendor of the gesture.
 The smell is critical: I regularly prepare dinner, sauces, and dressings with olfaction, as the taste is quickly saturated.
-And closing but no longer least, the flavor.
+And last but no longer least, the flavor.
 But imaginative and prescient is lively from the kitchen to the tasting, all alongside the meals chain.
-Dealing with all of the senses whilst cooking, I never use an oven!
-I need to see, scent, listen, touch and flavor!
+Dealing with all of the senses while cooking, I never use an oven!
+I need to see, smell, listen, touch, and flavor!

-You frequently say you get your thought from your gardens, positioned in Le Mans and Evreux.
+You frequently say you get your thoughts from your gardens in Le Mans and Evreux.

 Nature is my idea.
-My two complementary gardens (special soils that means diverse products) educate me a lot.
+My two complementary gardens (special soils that mean diverse products) greatly educate me.
 Each season, a lawn has a few 20 flavors.
-For example, in March, some exclusive turnips, leeks, cabbages, carrots, parsnip, purple, white, and yellow beets: at some point of the yr, the lawn gives an evolutive coloration palette.
-If you cook dinner handiest with seasonal veggies, the tastes are assured of moving together, so that you have to play with colors in your kitchen.
-But don’t add tomato for your plate in iciness, it’ll visually spoil the meal, and the flavor will be nonsense.
-Sadly that is the chance nowadays with confusing global-food markets.
+For example, in March, some exclusive turnips, leeks, cabbages, carrots, parsnips, purple, white, and yellow beets: the lawn gives an evolutive coloration palette at some point of the year.
+If you cook dinner handiest with seasonal veggies, the tastes are assured of moving together, so you must play with colors in your kitchen.
+But don’t add tomato to your plate in iciness; it’ll visually spoil the meal, and the flavor will be nonsense.
+Sadly, that is the chance nowadays with confusing global food markets.
 In your meals that appear like paintings, it seems you change between multicolored compositions and monochromes, like this extraordinary onion gratin you served me…

 Sometimes, shade is my most effective guide.
 I go to the lawn with coloration in my thoughts.
-I will best pick out greens with a touch of magenta, mauve, violet for the purple.
-I will pick my own family of merchandise in step with their color and then create my meal.
+I will best pick out greens with a touch of magenta, mauve, and violet for the purple.
+I will pick my family’s merchandise in step with their color and then create my meal.
 Later, I will do a university after the meal that I will title as an example: “Purple emotion with parmesan.”

-When did you start your collages that we will now see exhibited at your gallery’s partitions named “L’Arriere-cuisine” (Back Kitchen)?
+When did you start your collages, which will now be exhibited at your gallery’s partitions, “L’Arriere-cuisine” (Back Kitchen)?

-It becomes twenty years ago, in Japan.
-I changed into very jetlagged and couldn’t sleep.
+It was twenty years ago in Japan.
+I changed into a very jetlagged person and couldn’t sleep.
 I started to make collages with magazines based on some of my recipes.
-But sometimes, it’s far the opposite: I first compose a meal on paper as a university, after which once I attempt to cook dinner it.
-I’ve already made some two hundred collages that we edit.
+But sometimes, it’s for the opposite: I first compose a meal on paper as a university, after which I once attempt to cook dinner.
+I’ve already made some two hundred collages that we edited.
 A stained-glass one is now on the front door of the eating place.